saarpart/recipe-app-api/README.md

 Determine in the views.py which serializer to use (detailed or list).
 ***Return a REFERENCE to the class and not an object!***

+To execute it use the /api/docs/ interface.
+First authenticate the user and then use the API.

 Execute unit tests: